aslinedvinsson/Axisofaccesshack/README.md

 ### Existing features
 #### Icon-Based Communication System
 Variety of Icons: A wide range of icons representing common needs (e.g., hunger, tiredness, emotions, activities) that users can select.

 Customizable Icons: The cargiver has the ability to add or modify icons to cater to the user’s personal needs.

 Categorized Icons: Icons can be organized into clear categories like "Basic Needs", "Emotions", "Activities", etc.

 #### Simple User Interface (UI)
 Large, Easy-to-Click Icons: Icons are clear, big, and visually intuitive, making it easy for users with limited motor skills to navigate.

 Text Labels: Icons include text labels to provide clarity and support for those who can read.

-Visual Feedback: Provides visual confirmation by enlarging the chossen icon.
+Visual Feedback: Provides visual confirmation by slightly enlarging the chossen icon and change its color.

+-------Dark mode: The user can choose if they prefer dark mode or light mode.

 #### Message Notification System
 Automatic Notifications: When an icon is clicked, an automated message is sent to the caregiver’s device (e.g., mobile, tablet, or computer).
-------Message Details: The notification include the icon selected and the time, and a short description of the need.
+Message Details: The notification include the title of the icon, eg. "hungry" or "tired".

 #### Caregiver Tools
 Caregiver Access: Caregivers can view and manage messages, receive notifications, and track user activity.
 And caregiver can add, edit and delete icons to meet the user's needs.

-------Favorite Icons: Users can mark icons they frequently use as "favorites" for quick access.
+Favorite Icons: Users can mark icons they frequently use as "favorites" for quick access.

 ------Activity Log: History of requests made by the user, which can be useful for long-term care planning.

 #### Security and Privacy